-- Follow-up should be done at a regular interval, first follow-up after two weeks and the second after six weeks.
+- Follow-up should be done at a regular interval, the first follow-up after two weeks and the second after six weeks.
 Later, the follow-up should be every 2-3 months for the first year.

 - At each follow-up visit, a thyroid function test should be done and the dose may be adjusted if required.